EMERGING MARKETS-Brazil, Peru step in to halt forex plunge

 Rostagno, chief strategist at CM Capital Markets in Sao Paulo.

-could fall to the 15.59 range, a level last seen at the height
+it could fall to the 15.59 range, levels last seen at the

 emerging market currency strategist at Brown Brothers Harriman